 Using the right mental health screening tools can get patients the right care faster.

-Often, mental health patients lack the insight, judgment, or comfort necessary to openly discuss their problems, making diverse mental health screening tools impactful in helping uncover the issues they are facing.
+Often, mental health patients lack the insight, judgment, or comfort necessary to openly discuss their problems, making comprehensive mental health screening tools impactful in helping uncover the issues they are facing.
 Earlier treatment typically leads to less dysfunction and a more favorable prognosis.
 The quicker patients can receive proper care, the less likely it is that they will develop compounding mental health issues, such as a primary mental health disorder with a substance abuse disorder.
-For SUD patients, comorbidity is common.
+For SUD patients, for example, comorbidity is common.
 Research indicates that about half of those who experience a mental illness will also experience a SUD and vice versa.

 Accessing the Best Mental Health Screening Tools